How Interoception Can Rewire Your Nervous System

 • Hypoarousal (too little energy): shutdown, numbness, depression, exhaustion, disconnection.

-The below diagram (if included) usually shows how we move in and out of the window, with periods of activation followed by settling.
+The below diagram usually shows how we move in and out of the window, with periods of activation followed by settling.

 Trauma and Attachment Wounds